 PReP Dispatches

 PReP working groups are posting short dispatches that unpack COVID-related problems everyday people are facing.
-The dispatches, only a few pages each, also propose solutions to those problems.
+The dispatches, typically only a few pages each, also propose solutions to those problems.
 They aim to reframe debates about the nature of the pandemic and what to do about it.
 The dispatches are open-access and available for reprinting under a Creative Commons license.

 Screen Shot 2020-06-06 at 8.09.06 PM.png